Space Explorer Web App

 Desk Booking Process

-Booking via Companion Web App
+Booking via Space Explorer Web App

 They visually scan the digital map for available desks